-The total USDs that will ultimately be repatriated can change materially over a 4-week period.

-According to an objective probabilistic framework, there is a 10 percent chance that on a \in 50.0M price tag, the price can change by more than \$3.0M in either direction over a four week period.
+The total USDs needed to close an overseas purchase can change materially over a 4-week period, from bid acceptance to deal funding.
+According to an objective probabilistic framework, there is a 10 percent chance that on a €50.0M price tag, the price can change by more than \$3.0M in either direction.

-However, regardless of where the EUR/USD exchange rate should be trading on expiry date, according to the terms of the forward contract, the Fund will be selling €50.0M in exchange for \$57.65M for the exit.
+However, regardless of where the EUR / USD exchange rate is trading on the expiration date, according to the terms of the forward contract, the Fund will be selling \$57.65M in exchange for €50.0M to make the investment.

-Source: Bloomberg, analytics - SVB FX Risk Advisory, for illustrative purposes only, December 2022
+Source: Data - Bloomberg, Analytics - SVB FX Risk Advisory